avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-template-get.md

 ## Description

-Use this command to retrieve details about an Autoscaling Template by using its ID.
+Use this command to retrieve details about a VM Autoscaling Template by using its ID.

 Required values to run command:

-* Autoscaling Template Id
+* VM Autoscaling Template Id

 ## Options